 - If the exchange rate guaranteed for 24 or 48 hours.
 More on that a bit later.

 Britain has chosen to exit the European Union causing UK fintech companies to rethink their choice of London as their European HQ.
 This change can see economic momentum shift to other international hubs such as the USA and Asia which can spell a financial drain on Europe.
 Cities such as Berlin and Frankfurt stand poised as alternative options to London.
 Azimo has already confirmed their new Headquarters will be set up in Dublin.
-TransferWise has also started vetting locations such as Berlin to establish their HQ.
+Wise, previously known as TransferWise, has also started vetting locations such as Berlin to establish their HQ.

 With the competition circling in all directions, Britain has a long and quite possibly painful fight on their hands if they expect to maintain their standing and reputation within Europe as a fintech capital.